THE VISION OF THE FOUNDERS

 Over the years, the education department has learned with and from the communities that it serves.
 A thriving docent program provides in-depth training for volunteers who, in turn, generously share their time, talent, and knowledge with thousands of visitors annually.
 Partnerships with local arts organizations enhance programming with music and dance performances, family-oriented presentations, and film series collaborations.
 Striving to meet the special needs of all audiences, the Kimbell has offered workshops for deaf and hard-of-hearing students, as well as newer programs engaging individuals with Alzheimer’s and their care partners.

 The Kimbell Art Museum Library was established in 1967, with offices located in downtown Fort Worth.
-When the Museum opened in 1972, the Library, which then had a collection of around 10,000 volumes, moved into the then new Kahn building.
+When the Museum opened in 1972, the Library, which then had a collection of around 10,000 volumes, moved into the Kahn Building.
 In January 2014, the Library moved to the Renzo Piano Pavilion, where it continues its long tradition of service.

 The Library’s strongest area of collecting, corresponding to the Museum’s collection policy, is European art from the Renaissance to the mid-20th century, followed by Asian art from antiquity to the 19th century, Mediterranean antiquities, Western medieval art, Precolumbian art, and African art.
 The Library acquires not only domestic publications, but also foreign sets of artist monographs, catalogues raisonnés, exhibition catalogues, general art history books, and conservation materials.
 The collection now consists of 45,000 books, 5,200 bound periodicals, and 14,000 auction catalogues, as well as a collection of nearly 23,000 microfiche, including the Witt Library Collection, the Deloynes Collection, and out-of-print titles.